isomerpages/ogp-isomer/_why-and-when-to-use-isomer/When to use Isomer.md

 ❌ User authentification where users have to 'log in' to the service
 ❌ Website content that can be personalized and interacted with by users to obtain customized information.
-❌ Specialised widgets such as calculators or maps.** However, you can embed some services onto an Isomer page, and we allow chatbots such as VICA or AskJamie.
 ❌ Any calls to a database for storing or retrieving information using an API or any form of server-side processing.
+❌ Specialised widgets such as calculators or maps.
+ℹ️ Note that some services, while not hosted by IsomerCMS, can be embedded onto an Isomer page such as FormSG forms and CheckFirst checkers.
+These are managed and configured outside of IsomerCMS.
+ℹ️ We also allow chatbots such as VICA or AskJamie.

 **Common use cases with these chracteristics include:**
 ❌ **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments.